Elsapro/wikijs/employment/networking.md

 					b.  http://volunteermaine.org/
 					c.
 Both b and c can work well for you if you need a positive buffer after the last job.

-- So, you found an event to attend, now what?
+- You found an event to attend, now what?
 					a.
 How are you going to introduce yourself?

 - Every new beginning needs a closing, do you have one?